ezsystems/commerce-documentation/docs/api/fields_for_ecommerce_data/textblockfield.md

 # TextBlockField

-`TextBlockField` is the representative implementation of `AbstractField` for a multi line text (or DOMDocument).
+`TextBlockField` is the representative implementation of `AbstractField` for a multi-line text (or DOMDocument).

 A new `TextBlockField` can be created using the following data: